Mr-Chubz/The-Ultimate-Modpack-II/README.md

 V:1.0

    Anticipated Edits:
-        - Mounted and Armored tags will be implemented as uniques (Yet to begin) 1.1
+        - Mounted and Armored tags will be implemented as uniques (Update upgrades) 1.1
-            - Divide armor and mounted experience buildings
+            - Divide armor and mounted experience buildings*
-            - Divide armor and mounted buffs
+            - Divide armor and mounted buffs*
             - Update the upgrade process
         - Stronghold and Chemical Artillery units need an update (Complete!)
 1.01
             - Double checking structures and wonders for identity deprications
-        - [Diplomats,] Siege Towers,* and Caravans* will be implemented (Needs work) 1.01
+        - [Diplomats,] Siege Towers,* and Caravans* will be implemented (Diplomat dysfunctional) 1.01
             - Edits to horse and camel structures*
             - Edit siege units*
-        - Trench construction will be universal accross infantry units (Needs further discussion) 1.02
+        - Trench construction will be universal accross infantry units (Buff improvements) 1.02
-            - Mercenary branch will be separated from anti-cav
+            - Mercenary branch will be separated from anti-cav*
             - Trenches will be constructed faster
             - Forts will be buffed
                //How should this be implemented?
 What units should be able to do this?